 - Heat 2 Tbsp. of olive oil in a Dutch oven and then add the Italian Sausage, casings removed.
 Brown the sausage and break it up as it cooks.
 Then remove it from the pot and wipe out any excess oil to remove extra fat.

-- Add in 2 Tbsp. olive oil and then add onion, garlic, red pepper, salt, pepper and red pepper flakes.
+- Add in 2 Tbsp. olive oil and then add onion, garlic and red pepper.
 Saute it all over medium heat until the onions and pepper soften.
 Stir regularly.
 Total time about 4 minutes.

-- Once the white whine had almost evaporated, add the chicken broth and the cauliflower.
-Cover the pot and let the mixture cook on medium to low for 10 minutes.
+- When there is about 1/4 of the white wine left, add the chicken stock and the cauliflower.
+Cover the pot and let the mixture cook on low to medium heat for 10 minutes.

 - Turn the heat to low and add in heavy cream and Parmesan cheese.
 Mix well until all the cheese has melted.